seummin/ECODecoding/Readme.md

 - **Multi-attribute friendly** — alleviates probability-interpolation issues; naturally extends via product over attributes.
 - Minimal runtime overhead in our tests (per-token latency +~1%).

-> For method details, ablations, and full results, see **Citation** at the bottom of this README.

 ---